RaneemAlRushud/Pandas_EDA_2ed_CaseStudy/README.md

   <h1> :star2:  Exploratory Data Analysis  </h1>
   <h3> 💡 Q1: Is there a relation between popularity and Vote ? <h3>
-  <h3> 💡 Q2: which youtube video ID had the highest number of views ? <h3>
+  <h3> 💡 Q2: which youtube video ID in GB had the highest number of views ? <h3>
   <h3> 💡 Q3: What are the top 5 videos generate the highest revenue? <h3>